-6. Matching Entities Must Have Matching Names and Behave Alike
+7. Matching Entities Must Have Matching Names and Behave Alike

-Bad: begin_transition / stop_transitionbegin and stop terms don't match; developers will have to dig into the docs.
+Bad: begin_transition / stop_transitionThe terms begin and stop don't match; developers will have to refer to the documentation to find a paired method.

-Better: either begin_transition / end_transition or start_transition/stop_transition.
+Better: either begin_transition / end_transition or start_transition / stop_transition.